captionpoint/captionpoint-plays/THE-ROOMMATE.md

 ---
 ## ROBYN:
 "Expansion is progress"
-VVhere did you even...?
+Where did you even...?
 ---
 ## SHARON:
 I read that.
 ---
 ## ROBYN:
-You read it.
+Youread it.
 ---
 ## SHARON:
 I was reading this article in Harvard Business